David Threadgill, PhD

 Education and Post-Graduate Training

-Dr. Threadgill holds a joint appointment with the Department of Veterinary Pathobiology.
-He is the Director of the Whole Systems Genomics Initiative at Texas A&M. He received his B.S. in Zoology (1983) and Ph.D. in Genetics (1989), under the mentorship of Dr. James Womack, from Texas A&M University.
-Following an NIH-funded Postdoctoral Fellowship at Case Western Reserve University in Dr. Terry Magnuson's laboratory, he became an Assistant Professor in the Department of Cell Biology at Vanderbilt University in 1996.
-In 2000 he moved to the University of North Carolina at Chapel Hill where he was promoted to Professor in the Department of Genetics.
-In 2008 he moved to North Carolina State University as Professor and Head of the Department of Genetics.
-Dr. Threadgill joined the faculty at Texas A&M Health Science Center in July, 2013.
+Dr. David Threadgill holds a joint appointment with the Department of Veterinary Pathobiology.
+He is the director of the Whole Systems Genomics Initiative at Texas A&M University.
+He received his BS in zoology (1983) and PhD in genetics (1989), under the mentorship of Dr. James Womack, from Texas A&M University.
+Following an NIH-funded Postdoctoral Fellowship at Case Western Reserve University in Dr. Terry Magnuson's laboratory, he became an assistant professor in the Department of Cell Biology at Vanderbilt University in 1996.
+In 2000 he moved to the University of North Carolina at Chapel Hill where he was promoted to professor in the Department of Genetics.
+In 2008 he moved to North Carolina State University as professor and head of the Department of Genetics.
+Threadgill joined the faculty at the Texas A&M University Health Science Center in July 2013.

 Our laboratory uses the mouse as an experimental genetic model to investigate factors that contribute to inter-individual differences in health and disease.
 Ourcurrent research activities include the identification and functional characterization of alleles contributing to cancer susceptibility, the function of theErbbgenefamily in development and disease, and the role of genetic variation in response to environmental stimuli.
 To support these investigations, we also aredeveloping new genetic tools to support mammalian systems genetic approaches to phenotypes with complex genetic and environmental etiologies.

 Specific areas of current research activity include: